Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: FPT inapproximability of and

 Finally, observe that we have shown above that \biscss with $k=|V|$ terminals can solve the Hamiltonian cycle problem.
 It is known~\cite[Theorem 14.6]{pc-book} that under ETH the \hamc problem has no $2^{o(n)}\polyn$ algorithm.
 This immediately implies that \biscss does not have an $2^{o(k)}\polyn$ algorithm under ETH. \end{proof}

 {\mathcal{A}} {\mathcal{B}} {\mathcal{D}} {\mathcal{E}} {\mathcal{H}} {\mathcal{Z}} {\mathcal{P}} {\mathbb{A}} {\mathbb{B}} {\text{unique}}

-\section{FPT Inapproximability of \scss and \bidsn}
+\section{FPT inapproximability of {\altscss} and \altbidsn}

-The starting point of our hardness of approximation results are based on the recent parameterized inapproximability of \pname{Densest $k$-Subgraph} from~\cite{param-inapprox} (which in turn builds on a construction from~\cite{M17}).
+The starting point of our inapproximability results are based on the recent parameterized inapproximability of \pname{Densest $k$-Subgraph} from~\cite{param-inapprox} (which in turn builds on a construction from~\cite{M17}).
 To state the result precisely, let us first state the underlying assumption, the Gap Exponential Time Hypothesis (Gap-ETH).
-Note here that the version used here rules out not only deterministic but also randomized algorithms; this is needed for the inapproximability result of~\cite{param-inapprox}.
+Note that the version used here rules out not only deterministic but also randomized algorithms; this is needed for the inapproximability result of~\cite{param-inapprox}.

 \begin{hyp}[(Randomized) Gap-ETH~\cite{Dinur16,MR17}] There exists a constant $\delta > 0$ such that, given a \pname{3CNF} formula $\Phi$ on $n$ variables, no (possibly randomized) $2^{o(n)}$-time algorithm can distinguish between the following two cases correctly with probability at least 2/3: \begin{itemize} \item $\Phi$ is satisfiable. \item Every assignment to the variables violates at least a $\delta$-fraction of the clauses of $\Phi$. \end{itemize} \end{hyp}